If you are in crisis: In crisis? Call or text 988 · Text HOME to 741741 · More resources

 Independent review

-This methodology and the corresponding tool implementation were reviewed by Eskezeia Y. Dessie, PhD — clinical reviewer for LifeByLogic — with particular attention to:
+The original v0.9 methodology and tool implementation (published 2026-05-06, using the ASRS-v1.1) was reviewed by Eskezeia Y. Dessie, PhD — clinical reviewer for LifeByLogic — with particular attention to:

 • 4-band severity threshold logic, given the absence of clinical-consensus bands for the ASRS

-• The 5-archetype matching rule and the 5-items-at-Often-or-higher dominance threshold
+• The archetype matching rule and dominance threshold

-• Cross-tool referral copy in The Tired archetype results, particularly the framing of alternative explanations vs primary ADHD
+• Cross-tool referral copy in the no-dominant-pattern archetype results (then named The Tired, now The Searching), particularly the framing of alternative explanations vs primary ADHD

 • The comorbidity callout in the results panel and the comorbidity-table figures